 In October 1900, the PRLC was granted permission to do business in Ontario by an Order-in-Council from the Lieutenant-Governor of the province.
 Several months later, in January 1901, the company purchased the Graham and Horne sawmill in Fort William as a stop-gap until a new mill could be constructed.
 In the meantime, operations began along the Pigeon River.
 Supplies were transported by boat from Lake Superior, as well as on the PAD&W via Silver Mountain.
 It was the beginning of a long interaction between the PRLC and the railway.

 In the summer of 1901, construction commenced on a new sawmill in Port Arthur, which would become one of the largest in western Canada.
 At the same time, the company began to investigate the viability of logging pine tracts along and south of Gunflint Lake.
 This location was a considerable distance from their Pigeon River camps and would force them to work closely with the Canadian Northern Railway to transport the cut back to Port Arthur.
 The purchase of these timber rights was finalized in the summer of 1902 and led to the construction of a logging line known as the Gunflint and Lake Superior.

-Logging at Gunflint continued until 1909 and along the Pigeon River until 1919.
+Logging at Gunflint continued until 1909 and along the Pigeon River until 1920.
 With all the profitable white and red pine gone, the sawmill likely last ran in the fall of 1920 and the planning mill shortly thereafter.
 After the closure of its production facilities, the company continued to operate in Port Arthur until 1929.